drj11/drj11.github.io/2017-08-11/fast-expt.md

 ## Repeated squaring is textbook stuff

-It's worth noting that the repated squaring algorithm applies to any situation where we can use multiplication.
+It's worth noting that the repeated squaring algorithm applies to any situation where we can use multiplication.
 So we can use it for ordinary numbers, polynomials